 Change your bath to a shower

 We all love a nice bath, but the reality is that this is the biggest single piece of furniture in your bathroom and one that takes up most of the room.
 It is also something that you can change.
 Adding a shower unit in place of your bath can give you some extra space and can even prove to be more economical.
 A Kohler LuxStone shower can be customised to your own design in order to match the look of your bathroom, and can also be fitted with extra shelves where you can store your bottles and lotions, hence making it multi functional too.
+However, walk-in baths for the disabled are also an option for those with mobility issues, these tend to take up less room as they are taller and slimmer in design.

 Look At Your Sink